OWN: empowering consumers to choose the right period products

 Down-Selection

-Ultimately, we chose to pursue the DIY sampling kit approach.
-Whether trying or finding a new product or reducing waste, this would allow customers to choose only what they need for their cycles.
+Whether trying a new product or reducing waste, the sample model would allow customers to trial products and pay for only what they need.

 Touch and feel open sample units to evaluate the material and fit